jlguenego/lexer/README.md

 The drawback is that certains rules (for instance string, comment) cannot be well correctly tokenized if they are nested together.

-Therefore this lexer do both algorithm successively:
+Therefore this lexer do both algorithms successively:

-1. Preprocessing: performs the slow and robust method with only the rules marked as preprocess flag.
+1. **Preprocessing**: performs the slow and robust method with only the rules marked as preprocess flag.
-2. Main: performs the fast way: applying the rules one after the other to the state.
+2. **Main**: performs the fast way: applying the rules one after the other to the state.

 The recommandation is to mark a rule with the preprocess flag only if the main phase cannot apply the rule correctly.
 Of course if there is no rules with preprocess flag,